MistarzM/PlatformGame/README.md

 Created by Szadzi art.

 You can edit, change but not sell asset content.
 Use of content for personal and commercial use.

+### Bringer-Of-Death

+The game also uses the Bringer-Of-Death asset pack.

+#### License

+Created by @Clembod.

+You can use this asset for personal and commercial purpose, you can modify this object to your needs.